Vector Symbolic Finite State Machines in Attractor Neural Networks: Conclusion

 \section{Conclusion}

 Attractor neural networks are robust abstract models of human memory, but previous attempts to endow them with complex and controllable attractor-switching capabilities have suffered mostly from being either non-distributed, not scalable, or not robust.
-We have here introduced a simple procedure by which any arbitrary FSM may be embedded into a large enough Hopfield-like attractor network, where states and stimuli are replaced by high-dimensional random vectors, and all information pertaining to FSM transitions is stored in the network's weights matrix in a fully distributed manner.
+We have here introduced a simple procedure by which any arbitrary FSM may be embedded into a large-enough Hopfield-like attractor network, where states and stimuli are represented by high-dimensional random hypervectors, and all information pertaining to FSM transitions is stored in the network's weights matrix in a fully distributed manner.
 Our method of modelling input to the network as a masking of the network state allows cross-terms between attractors to be stored in the weights matrix in a way that they are effectively obfuscated until the correct state-stimulus pair is present, much in a manner similar to the standard binding-unbinding operation in more conventional VSAs.

-We showed that the network retains many of the features of attractor networks which make them suitable for biology, namely that the network is robust to unreliable and imprecise weights, thus also making them highly suitable for implementation with high-density but noisy devices.
-We presented numerical results showing that the network capacity in terms of implementable FSM size scales linearly with the size of the attractor network, and also that the network continues to function when the synchronous neuron update rule is replaced with a stochastic, asynchronous variant.
+We showed that the network retains many of the features of attractor networks which make them suitable for biology, namely that the network is not reliant on synchronous dynamics and is robust to unreliable and imprecise weights, thus also making it highly suitable for implementation with high-density but noisy devices.
+We presented numerical results showing that the network capacity in terms of implementable FSM size scales linearly with the size of the attractor network for dense bipolar hypervectors, and approximately quadratically for sparse binary hypervectors.

-In summary, we introduced an attractor-based neural state machine which overcomes many of the shortcomings that made previous models unsuitable for use in biology, and propose that attractor-based FSMs may thus represent a plausible path by which FSMs may exist as a distributed computational primitive in biological neural networks.
+In summary, we introduced an attractor-based neural state machine which overcomes many of the shortcomings that made previous models unsuitable for use in biology, and propose that attractor-based FSMs represent a plausible path by which FSMs may exist as a distributed computational primitive in biological neural networks.